sxs-collaboration/spectre/docs/MainSite/Installation.md

 To build with the docker image:

-1. Clone SpECTRE into $SPECTRE_ROOT, a directory of your choice.
+1. Clone SpECTRE into a directory of your choice.
+1. `export SPECTRE_ROOT=/path/to/your/spectre`
-2. Retrieve the docker image (you may need `sudo` in front of this command)
+1. Retrieve the docker image (you may need `sudo` in front of this command)
    ```
    docker pull sxscollaboration/spectrebuildenv:latest
    ```
-3. Start the docker container (you may need `sudo`)
+1. Start the docker container (you may need `sudo`)
    ```
    docker run -v $SPECTRE_ROOT:$SPECTRE_ROOT --name CONTAINER_NAME -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
    ```